 Employees should notify their supervisor as soon as possible if they have a death of an immediate family member as defined on this Handbook in order to request bereavement leave.

-Bereavement leave must be taken within ten calendar days of the occurrence.
+Bereavement leave must be taken within ten calendar days of the occurrence; however, it does not have to be taken consecutively.

 Documentation to support Bereavement Leave is required.